ameglianmajor/water_quality/README.md

 http://localhost:3000/apipie

+Currently, no apipie documentation has been written.
+As a result, no regexp validation of input arguments is in place.

 ## Tests

 This section is broken down into a section for running tests and a section for viewing the test coverage report.
+Test coverage is lacking.
+Specs need to be written for this application.

 ### Running Tests